Categories

 Non-hazardous waste

 This calculator uses the GHG Protocol's average data method for aggregated waste streams (e.g., single-stream recycling) and the waste-type-specific method for material-specific waste streams (e.g., paper recycling).
 We calculate emissions by multiplying reported waste material weights by emission factors for each disposal method.
 When users report volume of waste, we use U.S. EPA conversion factors to obtain weight estimates.
 If users are unable to break out landfilled and incinerated waste, we use a blended factor.
-In order to estimate biogenic CO2 emissions that occur during composting, incineration, and waste-to-energy generation, we use data from the IPCC to estimate the biogenic carbon in each waste stream based on user practices and convert this into CO2.
+To estimate biogenic CO2 emissions that occur during composting, incineration, and waste-to-energy generation, we use data from the IPCC to estimate the biogenic carbon in each waste stream based on user practices and convert this into CO2.
 When users do not know how their trash is treated, we use a blended landfill-incineration emission factor that reflects the relative shares of landfilling and incineration for trash treatment in the U.S.

 Assumptions

 Following IPCC 2006 Guidelines, we assume that dry matter content, total carbon, and share of fossil carbon in waste materials follows Table 2.4 (Volume 5 Chapter 2).
 For biogenic CO2 emissions from composting, we assume 12% of total dry weight is degradable carbon based on an U.S. EPA estimate.
 We assume the user’s municipal solid waste (MSW) stream resembles the breakdown in U.S. EPA’s characterization studies to estimate.
-Although specific to the US, this data is generally representative of global commercial MSW.
-When a user does not know if their waste goes to landfill or for combustion, we calculate a blended emissions factor using a landfill:combustion ratio of 4.2:1 based on 2018 U.S. EPA data.
+Although specific to the U.S., this data is generally representative of global commercial MSW.
+When a user does not know if their waste goes to landfill or for combustion, we calculate a blended emissions factor using a landfill: combustion ratio of 4.2:1 based on 2018 U.S. EPA data.
 We assume that materials not listed in the calculator are a part of the waste stream that goes to landfill, incineration, or waste-to-energy.

 Limitations